The Health Risks Associated with the Use of Illegal Drugs and Alcohol

 Alcohol consumption causes a number of marked changes in behavior.
 Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.
 Moderate to high doses of alcohol cause marked impairments in higher mental functions, severely altering a person’s ability to learn and remember information.
 Very high doses cause respiratory depression and death.
 If combined with other depressants of the central nervous system, much lower doses of alcohol will produce the effects just described.

 Common side-effects of alcohol consumption include digestive complaints and sleep problems and may adversely affect a student’s academic performance.
 Because alcohol increases aggression, excessive consumption may lead to fighting, vandalism, criminal mischief, and verbal abuse.
 Alcohol abuse often plays a role in unwanted pregnancies and acquaintance rape.
-University of Iowa students who consume excessive amounts of alcohol have reported suffering from hangovers, missing class and/or work, and engaging in unintended or regretted sexual intercourse as a result of drinking alcohol.
+University of Iowa students who consume excessive amounts of alcohol have reported suffering from hangovers, missing class and/or work, and engaging in sexual intercourse as a result of drinking alcohol.

 Repeated use of alcohol can lead to dependence.
 Sudden cessation of alcohol intake is likely to produce withdrawal symptoms, including severe anxiety, tremors, hallucinations, and convulsions.
 Alcohol withdrawal can be life-threatening.
 Long-term consumption of large quantities of alcohol, particularly when combined with poor nutrition, can also lead to permanent damage to vital organs such as the brain and the liver.